Inside-Out Planet Formation. VIII. Onset of Planet Formation and the Transition Disk Phase: Physical Model

-where $\rho_{p,3}$ is the pebble density normalized to $3\:{\rm g\:cm}^{-3}$.
-Note, here we have adopted the Epstein drag regime, which is shown to be valid (see below).
+Note that this upper limit scales with $r^{33/20}$, so at $r_{\rm DZIB}$, it increases to $\sim0.6\:$cm, an order of magnitude greater than $a_{p,{\rm trap}}$.
+More complete comparisons between these two sizes are shown in the top panels of Figure \ref{fig:trap_size}.

 Equation (\ref{eq:trap_size}) includes a weak dependence on opacity.
 However, this can be approximated as a constant, since it takes values $\kappa=7.93, 8.33, 9.11\:{\rm cm^2\:g^{-1}}$ when $\dot{m}=10^{-8}, 10^{-9}, 10^{-10}M_\odot\:{\rm yr}^{-1}$, respectively.
 The main result is that the minimum pebble size required for trapping at the DZIB shows a dependence on disk accretion rate as $a_{p,{\rm trap}}\propto \dot{m}^{1/3}$.
 Thus, as the disk evolves and the accretion rate declines, a larger and larger fraction of pebbles is expected to be trapped at the DZIB.

 We note that the factor $f_r \equiv1-\sqrt{r_*/r}$ also varies with $\dot{m}$.
 However, for a typical value of $r_*\simeq 3\:R_\odot$, we find that $f_r = 0.86, 0.75, 0.54$ for the cases $\dot{m}=10^{-8}, 10^{-9}, 10^{-10}\:M_\odot\:{\rm yr}^{-1}$, so that $f_r^{-2/3} = 1.11, 1.21, 1.51$, so it has a weaker effect compared to that of the declining accretion rate.
 For simplicity, we adopt $f_r=1$ in the function for $r_{\rm DZIB}$, while $f_r \equiv1-\sqrt{r_*/r}$ for all other quantities at $r_{\rm DZIB}$.